AzadehJafariML/AzadehJafariML/README.md

 - **Full-stack experimental engineering:** I work across the whole pipeline; from Python/MATLAB code and MR hardware (an 8-channel RF receive coil, a PEEK headpost, and a computer vision board for capturing and processing images) through preprocessing and analysis to the statistics.
 I also have over two years of medical device R&D experience in signal processing and hardware calibration.

 - **Reproducibility-first practice:** Versioned code, peer-reviewed acquisition and processing protocols, and validation against expert-annotated ground truth using quantitative metrics (Dice, Hausdorff distance).
-Check my [Google Scholar](https://scholar.google.ca/citations?user=KesIxo0AAAAJ

 - **Published researcher:** Several first-author publications on whole brain functional networks in the awake marmoset (*Cell Reports*, *Journal of Neuroscience*, *Imaging Neuroscience*), spanning vocalization processing, neural decoding, and pose estimation using ML/AI approaches.